 It’s tempting to crank up the thermostat but with home heating accounting for over 60% of Canadian utility bills, our arctic winters can be financially crippling for some households.
-This is especially true for remote Indigenous communities who pay 2-3 times more for energy than the average Canadian household.
+This is especially true for Indigenous communities who typically pay 2-3 times more for energy than the average Canadian household.
 Below are 10 simple tips for keeping your home toasty and reducing your environmental impact for little or no extra cost.
 Now that’s an idea you can warm up to!

 1. Heat your home to 20°C

 Turning your thermostat down by a few degrees can save you hundreds on your utility bill.
 Try turning down the thermostat to 15°C if everyone is away from home in the daytime, or while you’re asleep at night.
 If someone is at home in the daytime aim for 20°C and if you need to warm up reach for a sweater before you reach for the thermostat.
 Remembering to turn the temperature down when you leave or go to sleep can be a full-time job.
-Programmable thermostats are relatively inexpensive and easy to install will do the work for you by changing the temperature based on the unique schedule you set.
+Programmable thermostats are relatively inexpensive and will do the work for you by changing the temperature based on the unique schedule you set.
 This can mean serious savings on your power bill and you may not even notice the difference.

 3. Block out drafts

 Low-cost draft-proofing of your doors and energy-wasting gaps in the walls (such as around electrical outlets) is easy to do yourself, will make your home cozier and save you money on utility bills.
 Even a simple solution such as installing a door sweep or using old towels to block icy drafts from coming in under doors will help keep the warmth in your home.